Abhiroop/lift-vector/README.md

 ## lift-vector

-This library provides a SIMD vector typeclass to abstract over general SIMD functions.
+This library provides polymorphic SIMD functions.
 It also provides general lifted instances of the vector data types.

 Current supported: